 1. Meaty Bones

 Good options are chicken wings, chicken backs, turkey tails, beef ribs, lamb necks, and pork necks.
-These meats with bones should compose about half of your dog’s diet.
+These raw meats with bones should compose about half of your dog's diet.
+Make sure the bones are raw though, cooked bones crack and splinter and can cause major harm.

 Your dog needs to get essential fatty acids, and fish is a good source of them.
 Feed your dog whole raw fish about twice a week.
 Any more than that can carry a risk of mercury poisoning.